Glow-Lang/glow/INSTALL.md

 installing GCC, on top of it Gambit Scheme, on top of it Gerbil Scheme, on top of it a bunch of libraries, and finally, *Glow*.

-You might be able to use [homebrew](https://brew.sh/) on macOS, or your Linux distribution's package management tools to skip a few steps, if it supports a recent enough version of Gambit or Gerbil.
+Beware that the version of Gambit and/or Gerbil that you might install from your Linux distribution's package manager or from [homebrew](https://brew.sh/) on macOS might *not* be recent enough version to build *Glow*.

 ### First, install GCC